AnuVi/excel_data_cleaning/README.md

 ![Kuvatõmmis 2025-02-07 153015](https://github.com/user-attachments/assets/e3c069ba-c0a0-4a27-b46a-f8275833eca0)

 - First time I noticed this <em>Cleanup section</em>.
 I do not know what caused this pop-up, but it can be also found <em>Data -> Data Cleanup</em>.
 - Columns E/G can be ignored, because these are orignal columns, but rows 29-30 got my attention (marked yellow on the pic).
 Why Excel didn't remove one of them as duplicate?
 A little bit digging and the answer was in column E: spelling mistake in word "democratic" was the reason.
-As my flow was following: removing duplicates -> removing spelling mistakes ->  Excel coudn't remove because the rows were different. **So biggest lesson**?
+As my flow was following: removing duplicates -> removing spelling mistakes ->  Excel coudn't remove because the rows were different.
+**The Biggest Takeway**
 -  Workflow should be: <em> remove duplicates -> manipulating strings (e.g. spelling mistakes, trimming, choosing on standard-word, replacing) -> remove duplicates once again </em>.
 -  If the dataset isn't big use different tools to control yourself.